jbk2/battleship/README.md

 ### Todos:

-- Write sinkShip(), call on all ships, to then be able to test & write the fleetSunk method
 - Add the logic of cell selection on a turn | hot or miss check |
 - Add the concept of players | their turns | their boards
 - Add game play flow logic | ship fleet random layout |win checking